kpeeters/cadabra2/README.rst

 Studio.
 The recommended way to build Cadabra is thus to build against libraries which are all built using Visual Studio as well.
-It is practically impossible to build all dependencies yourself, but fortunately that is not necessary because of the `VCPKG library
-<https://github.com/Microsoft/vcpkg>`_ collection.
-This contains all
-dependencies (boost, gtkmm, sqlite and various others) in ready-to-use form.
+It is practically impossible to build all dependencies yourself, but fortunately that is not necessary because of the VCPKG library at https://github.com/Microsoft/vcpkg.
+This contains all dependencies (boost, gtkmm, sqlite and various others) in ready-to-use form.

 Building with vcpkg